-Jane Rule was born in New Jersey in 1931 and came to Canada in 1956, where she later taught at the University of B.C.
+Jane Rule was born in New Jersey in 1931 and came to Canada in 1956, where she later taught at the University of British Columbia.
 Her first novel, Desert of the Heart (1991), was made into a movie in the 1980s.
-Rule emerged as one of the most respected writers in Canada with her many novels, essays and collections of short stories including Theme for Diverse Instruments (1975).
+Rule emerged as one of the most respected writers in Canada with her many novels, essays, and collections of short stories including Theme for Diverse Instruments (1975).
 Rule passed away in 2007.

 …our backlist, Jane Rule’s landmark novel Desert of the Heart and Michel Marc Bouchard’s (trans.
 Linda …

 …Michel Tremblay (translated by Sheila Fischman) Desert of the Heart by Jane Rule Plays: Blue Box by Carmen Aguirre …